llambiel/letsecureme/post.md

 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

 Our firewall is now configured, we can now we log on using the root account and our [SSH key](https://wiki.archlinux.org/index.php/SSH_keys).
-This isn't mandatory but highly recommended (did we said highly ?).
+This isn't mandatory but highly recommended (did we said highly?).
 Standard user / password is also supported.

 The first thing we do is to apply all the security (and non security) updates and reboot the instance with the following commands: